Tar balls close Southern California beaches, oil spill link probed

-LOS ANGELES (Reuters) - A second stretch of Southern California shoreline has been closed after masses of tar balls washed ashore, and authorities said on Thursday they were looking into whether the sticky blobs were linked to a recent oil pipeline spill.
+LOS ANGELES, June 4 (Reuters) - A second stretch of Southern California shoreline has been closed after masses of tar balls washed ashore, and authorities said on Thursday they were looking into whether the sticky blobs were linked to a recent oil pipeline spill.

 The shoreline closure in Long Beach, south of Los Angeles, follows a similar problem last week on a 6-mile (10-km) stretch of beaches just to the north in the South Santa Monica Bay area.